ChrstphrHll/npc_gen/students/Robett Grell.md

   int: 14
   str: 10
   wis: 15
-track: Assault
-trait: My language is as foul as an otyugh nest.
-trait1: Solitary
-trait2: Impolite
 year: 6
+guild: Treskal
+partyID: 46
 ---
 # Robett Grell
 ---
 ### Description
 - 6th year Dwarf Monk in Treskal
-- wavy red hair that's done up in a top knot, Blue eyes, and Dark Brown skin
+- wavy red hair that's done up in a top knot, Gray eyes, and Dark Brown skin
 - Is Solitary and Impolite, and has Forgiveness as their ideal

 ### Organizations